barryclark/jekyll-now/_posts/2022-12-23-configure-centralised-s3-bucket-replication-from-multiple-s3-source-buckets.md

 *  one in each source account

 From AWS console -> KMS -> Customer-managed keys -> Create key.
-One important aspect is to create a proper kms policy, which allows AWS services to encrypt/decrypt data.
+One important aspect is to create a valid kms policy, which allows AWS services to encrypt/decrypt data.
 Below you can see the kms policy for each type of key:

 *  KMS for centralised bucket, contains a condition based on OrganizationID, which allows all AWS accounts in our AWS Organization to use it